marine-predators-group/cams-nb/drafts/2019-02-13-Genome-Annotation---Pgenerosa_v71-with-MAKER-on-Mox.md

 #### RESULTS

-After all the rigamorole with fixing various script issues, this finally completed on 20190226.
+After all the rigamarole with fixing various script issues, this finally completed on 20190226.
 I think this would have finished much, much sooner if I didn't have so many small oversights in the SBATCH script.

 Output folder: